Birding & Wildlife Watching at Kirkennan

 Nocturnal Wildlife Experiences, based in Castle Douglas (7 miles from Kirkennan), offer a new and unique wildlife opportunity - the chance to see wildlife in a totally different light.
 Keith Kirk, an experienced wildlife photographer and guide, will guide one or two people to view nocturnal wildlife in its natural habitat by using state of the art thermal and night vision equipment.

 Tours can take place in a variety of local nature hot-spots including Kirkennan itself.
-You will head out into the darkness with your personal thermal camera capable of recording everything you see - a short video of your experience will be yours to take home.
+You will head out into the darkness with your personal thermal camera capable of recording everything you see.
+Find out more by reading my blog.
 Tours can be arranged with Keith on 07769 182058.

 Red squirrels are frequent visitors to Kirkennan.
 They can most often be seen on the trees and lawn near to The Mews.
 Autumn can be a good time to spot them as they gather food to see them through the winter.
 This photo was taken in April.

-Roe deer can often be seen in Kirkennan's field and woodland.
+Roe deer can often be seen in Kirkennan's fields and woodland.
 You might even startle them on the Estate roads when driving back in the evening.